typicode/pegasus/README.md

 [![](http://i.imgur.com/8sVBtnB.png)](http://typicode.github.io/pegasus/)

-Pegasus is a tiny lib (0.2 kB min/gzip) that lets you load data while loading other scripts.
+Pegasus is a tiny lib (0.2 kB min/gzip) that lets you load JSON data while loading other scripts.

 Using this technique, you can reduce the time to display data in single page apps without touching the server.